ghanavat/CleanArchitecture/README.md

 This layer/project references **Core** project/layer.

-### Infrastructure
+### Framework
+This layer has one project in it, CleanArchitecture.Infrastructure.
-This layer, as its names suggests, takes care of any external facing implementation/services, such as Database and Web/APIs.
+It takes care of any external facing implementation/services, such as Database.
 All ORM related implementations working with files and sending email, etc. are all part of this layer.

-> Please note: This layer references the **Core/Domain** project, and in some cases it might need to reference **UseCases** project.
+> Please note: This layer references the **Core** project, and in some cases it might need to reference **UseCases** project.

 It is also important to note that the **Query** *interfaces* that you put in the **Core** project are implemented in this layer.